joinflux/capacitor-segment/README.md

 ### Capacitor 3 vs Capacitor 4

 - Version 0.1.3 will target the latest Capacitor version
+  - Capacitor 3 is recommended for this version
 - Version 1.0.0 will target Capacitor 4

 ## API